positron-solutions/transient-showcase/README.md

 ;; independently.
 Because `tsc-simple-messager' is not in the menu stack when ;; called this way, no return will be performed.
 ;; (tsc-complex-messager)
 ```

-<a id="org687548b"></a>
+<a id="org07c6559"></a>

 ## Pre-Commands Explained

+Before evaluating the command of a suffix, a pre-command function is called and creates the conditions for the suffix to run and for the post-command behavior to decide what to do next.

+If the prefix has any infixes, the pre-command may "export" them.
+If the pre-command calls `transient-export` then it will also add those infix states to `transient-history`.
+Only exported infixes can be read within the suffix, which means the correct pre-command is a requirement for using `transient-args`.

-Before evaluating the command of a suffix, a pre-command function is called and creates the conditions that your suffix may use to, for example, read variables that were just set on any infixes.
-The pre-command function will also set up some states so that transient's post-command behavior can figure out if it needs to exit, save values, or enter another transient, and what else to do while entering that new transient.
+The pre-command function will also set up some states so that transient's post-command behavior can figure out if it needs to exit, save values, or setup another transient.

 The pre-command is stored in the `:transient` slot and holds a function symbol.
 When using macros to define prefixes, you will often see `:transient` set to `t`.
 In `transient-define-prefix` and `transient-define-suffix`, the `t` value is actually translated to a pre-command of `transient--do-call` or `transient--do-recurse` depending on the situation.
 These export arguments and then result in some menu flow.

-If the prefix has any infixes, the pre-command may "export" them.
-If the pre-command calls `transient-export` then it will also add those infix states to `transient-history`.

 The [official long manual](https://magit.vc/manual/transient.html#Transient-State) has some more detail.
 These examples should prepare you to visualize the forms used in those explanations.